-What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is already laid out and being performed by multiple people at the same level?
+What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is already laid out?

-Over the past couple of weeks I’ve had multiple inquiries on this subject, although from different angles.
-I’ve been asked this question by nervous, up-and-coming managers as well as seasoned executives who are trying to remember what to do to help develop new managers.
+This question comes up over and over, and I’ve been asked by nervous, up-and-coming managers as well as seasoned executives who are trying to remember what to do to help develop new managers.

 Here are some of the things to assess when you’re considering what it means to be a new team leader or to develop leaders:

 - Do the new team leaders understand exactly what their work and their teammates’ work is supposed to be?

 - Do they always know what each person on their team should be accomplishing and how?

 - Do they make project assignments according to their teammates’ strengths and expertise as well as their levels of effort and accomplishments?
 If there’s a lot of effort but little accomplishment, do they know why that is?
 Are they purposefully helping their teammates to be and do their best?